dorontal/consciousness/README.md

 ### Implications and related notes

-* There are numerous such "circles" that can be drawn.
+* There are numerous "circles" that can be drawn.
 Any combination/collection of things in the universe is just another circle.
 Therefore, if there are infinitely many things in the universe, there are infinitely many circles you can draw.
 Even if